-Before this position he spent 9 years as a Lighting Supervisor with responsibilities including, assisting the designers to develop and distribute all necessary paperwork for the 5 show Repertory.
-Leading a daily 1½ hour focus of 150 to 300 lights.
+Before this becoming Lighting Director Lee spent 9 years as a Lighting Supervisor with responsibilities including, assisting the designers to develop and distribute all necessary paperwork for the 5 show Repertory.
+Leading a daily 30 to 90 minute focus of 150 to 300 lights.
 Coordinating and producing paperwork for up to 5 followspots.
 Maintaining a database and light plot for the season.
 Documenting and archiving productions for revivals at The Santa Fe Opera as well as other companies around the world.

 Lee has transferred several shows originally produced at The Santa Fe Opera to other companies around the country.
 This production of Cosi Fan Tutti was produced twice in Santa Fe in 2001 and 2007.
 In 2009 Lee helped recreate the production as the Associate Lighting Designer with Opera Colorado and again in 2010 with The Portland Opera.